-We are committed mask wearers and social distancers at The Buckley School—and perhaps you’ve experienced some the same minor frustrations we have when trying to speak from behind the mask.
+We are committed mask wearers and social distancers at The Buckley School—and perhaps you've experienced some of the same minor frustrations we have when trying to speak from behind the mask.

 "When I make the rare trip to the grocery store, I struggle when I try to place an order in the meat department.
 Those poor people can never understand me.
 I wind up ordering the way I ask for directions in a foreign country—using lots of pointing and body language,” says The Buckley School's Jenny Maxwell.